 To meet this growing need, we have established a Shared Society Educational Resource Center.
 Over the past several years, we have codified and standardized our bilingual and multicultural curricula for preschool through grade 5 in order to meet the needs of our growing network of schools.
 These materials have also been made available to the entirety of the public school system through the Ministry of Education’s online portal.

-We have already begun this process with our curriculum for teaching Arabic as a second language which emphasizes spoken Arabic, and with our shared holidays curriculum.
-As we form partnerships with local municipalities and incorporate education for shared living into the curriculum of more and more public schools, we will be making a system-wide change in the public education system—one that we believe will reduce school children’s stereotypical beliefs and fear of the other, and will significantly decrease the unfortunate phenomena of racism and hatred that is currently on the rise.
+We have already completed our Arabic as a second language curriculum, which emphasizes spoken Arabic, and our shared holidays curriculum, for grades preschool through grade 2.
+As we form partnerships with local municipalities and incorporate education for shared living into the curriculum of more and more public schools, we will be advancing a system-wide change—one that we believe will reduce prejudice and fear among children, bring multiculturalism into a wide array of public schools, strengthen students’ identities, and nurture openness and compassion among students.

-We also plan to make our expertise available to colleges and universities that train future teachers, exposing them to HIH’s model, pedagogical approach and multicultural curricula and providing them with tools to incorporate multicultural values into their classrooms.
-This process has already begun with a new course that we are piloting this year, “Bilingual and Multicultural Education – Hand in Hand’s Approach,” for 15 education students in the teacher certificate program at Hebrew University.
+We also plan to make our expertise available to colleges and universities that train teachers, exposing them to Hand in Hand’s model, pedagogical approach and multicultural curricula and providing them with tools to incorporate multicultural values into their classrooms.
+This process has already begun with a course launched several years ago, “Bilingual and Multicultural Education – Hand in Hand’s Approach,” for 15 education students in the teacher certificate program at Hebrew University.